Welcome,

 Are we helping bees by not eating honey?

 We’re definitely concerned about the wellbeing of wild bees and other wild pollinators, so it’s wonderful that you are too.
-It is important to note that managed bees such as honeybees are critical for crop pollination worldwide, so whether consumers eat honey or not, honeybees will continue to be used to pollinate crops.

 We do know that there are two important steps that need to be done to support wild bees and other wild pollinators:

-We are working hard on both of these conservation objectives to improve the future of wild pollinators.
+We are working hard on both of these conservation objectives to improve the future of native wild pollinators.

 • About CWF